MizaelMagumba/2iBi-developers-challenge/README.md

 ## 📄 Licença

-Este projeto está sob a licença aberta.
+Este projeto está sob a licença MIT.